IreneTallini/gladia-website/content/authors/tallini/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: >
     I'm a Computer Science PhD with Math Bachelor and passion.
-Right now I'm working on AI for Music.
+Right now I am working on AI for Music.
     I like to sing, also.

 # Interests to show in About widget